s0rta/revengate-new/roadmap.md

   - [x] gifts are preserved when restoring a saved game
   - [x] health-full is persisted
   - [x] conversation checkpoints are preserved on save
+- [x] bug: Exploring fails to update `me.dest` when running the live debugger on Android
+      - RevBoard._on_actor_moved() called with `to` != actor.dest

+Items:
+- [x] items stats and long description is available from the inventory screen

+## v0.12
+- [ ] bug: sewer otter attacks everyone?
+- [ ] bug: self defence does not expire when attacker dies
+- [ ] improved saved games
   - [ ] center on Hero when restoring a game
   - [ ] cheat to disable auto-saving
-- [x] bug: Exploring fails to update `me.dest` when running the live debugger on Android
-      - RevBoard._on_actor_moved() called with `to` != actor.dest
-- [ ] Seeking is easier to resolve even is the target keeps moving
 - [ ] web export
   - [ ] better keyboard support (ex.: ESC cancels actions)
   - [ ] bug: story screen does not capture keyboard input
 - [ ] random interlude stories
 - [ ] TroisGaules neighborhood uses Dungeon destination for passages rather than prefabs
-- [ ] plasus rats have a more aggressive version of TribalTerritorial
-- [ ] Tracking keeps moving towards the last place where they saw their prey after it becomes unperceived
 - [ ] instructions on how to install all the Android dev dependencies
 - [ ] async preload most shaders to speedup startup
+- [ ] silence a few warnings

+Strategies:
+- [ ] Benoît roams after the meeting and after yielding
+- [ ] Seeking is easier to resolve even is the target keeps moving
 - [ ] TravelTo uses a cached `path_perceived()`
+- [ ] plasus rats have a more aggressive version of TribalTerritorial
-- [ ] Benoît roams after the meeting and after yielding
+- [ ] Tracking keeps moving towards the last place where they saw their prey after it becomes unperceived
-- [ ] Salapou can steal your items
-- [ ] silence a few warnings

 UX:
+- [ ] quick attack button is too small with half width emojis like the broom
+- [ ] make it easier to scroll the inventory without poping the items description
 - [ ] more margins around buttons to prevent mis-taps

-Items:
-- [ ] items stats and long description is available from the inventory screen

 Weapons:
 - [ ] axe (𝇤)